 Over the years, Crowley’s learned several key lessons applicable to small businesses.
 Here are five that small business owners should take to heart.

 1. “Twitter is your best friend”

-Crowley speaks of Twitter as a distribution channel for all types of communication, and describes it as the most immediate way to connect with customers.
+Crowley speaks of Twitter as a distribution channel for all types of communication and describes it as the most immediate way to connect with customers.

-The nature of Foursquare may position it to be more heavily followed than the typical small business, but the point here is that small business owners should use Twitter to compliment their day-to-day work experiences.
+The nature of Foursquare may position it to be more heavily followed than the typical small business, but the point here is that small business owners should use Twitter to complement their day-to-day work experiences.

 2. “Keep it light”